-PGT-M and PGT-A help examine an embryo for a problem, even before a pregnancy begins.
-PGT starts with the IVF process, where egg and sperm are brought together in the lab.
-Five or six days after fertilization, a biopsy is performed, where a small sample of cells is removed from each embryo.
-These cells are tested for the condition of interest and the embryos predicted to be unaffected are transferred to the woman’s uterus at a later point in time.
-PGT-M is the process of detecting a genetic syndrome, such as cystic fibrosis, Huntington disease or muscular dystrophy.
-PGT-A identifies chromosome abnormalities like Down syndrome.
-More detailed information about different types of PGT can be found below.
+PGT-M and PGT-A help examine an embryo, even before a pregnancy begins.
+PGT starts with the IVF process, where the egg is fertilized with sperm, in the embryology lab.
+Five or six days after fertilization, a biopsy is performed, where a small sample of cells is removed from each embryo, frozen, and sent off to a genetics lab.
+These cells are tested for the condition of interest and the embryos predicted to be unaffected are transferred to the woman’s uterus the following month, or later.

 The biopsy of the embryos for either PGT-M or PGT-A is performed at PCRM by our skilled embryology team.
 The cells are sent to a specialized laboratory, typically Cooper Genomics, for analysis.
 After the biopsy, embryos are vitrified (frozen) and stored until the genetic testing is completed.
 PGT results are ready about 1-2 weeks after the biopsy.

-In a standard IVF cycle, embryos are graded and selected for use by their appearance or morphology.
+In a standard IVF cycle (.ie. without PGT), embryos are graded and selected for use by their appearance (morphology).
 When an IVF cycle includes PGT, the selection of embryos is based on their genetic makeup.
 Embryos predicted to be unaffected can be transferred back to the uterus at any time, even as soon as the next cycle.

-Couples may choose to pursue PGT for a number of reasons:
+Couples may choose PGT for a number of reasons:

 - They have undergone standard IVF cycles that have been unsuccessful or resulted in miscarriages.

-- They have experienced miscarriages due to an inherited chromosome rearrangement, such as a translocation or inversion.
+- One partner carries an inherited chromosome rearrangement, such as a translocation or inversion.

 - They have a child with a genetic condition and would like to reduce the chance of inheritance for their future children.